+As a newsmagazine producer, Martinez has been involved in some of the biggest stories of the past two decades.
 He was part of NPR's award-winning coverage of September 11th, reporting from New York with Robert Siegel on the day of the attacks.
-He has worked in the field with NPR hosts and reporters on a wide range of stories, from codeine syrup abuse in Houston to Sudanese refugees in Portland, Maine, to the down and dirty political reporting of the New Hampshire Primary.
+He was at the helm of All Things Considered the day of the Boston Marathon bombing, leading the staff through a week of live coverage.
+His work as a field producer with NPR hosts and reporters ranges from codeine syrup abuse in Houston to Sudanese refugees in Portland, Maine, to the "Shed Boys" of Port Townsend, Washington, to reporting on the New Hampshire Primary.